Dongfeng Rich: Powertrain and performance

 There are two engines available for the Rich 6.
-The 2.4-litre gasoline engine of the Rich 6 has a maximum power output of 158ps and peak torque of 230 Nm, mated to a 5-speed manual gearbox; the 2.5-litre turbo diesel engine of the Rich 6 has a maximum power output of 140 ps and a peak torque of 305 Nm, matched with a 5-speed manual gearbox and a 6-speed automatic gearbox from ZF with economic, sports and snow driving mode.
+The 2.4-litre gasoline engine of the Rich 6 has a maximum power output of 158 PS and peak torque of 230 Nm, mated to a 5-speed manual gearbox; the 2.5-litre turbo diesel engine of the Rich 6 has a maximum power output of 140 PS and a peak torque of 305 Nm, matched with a 5-speed manual gearbox and a 6-speed automatic gearbox from ZF Friedrichshafen with economic, sports and snow driving mode.
 The four-wheel drive system is supplied by BorgWarner, but without a rear axle differential lock.
 The suspension structure is front double wishbone and rear leaf spring, while the elastic element is 5 pieces of variable section steel plate.
 In terms of the off-road capabilities, the approach angle, departure angle and minimum ground clearance of Rich 6 is 31°, 20°, and 207mm.
 The Rich 6 is equipped with 255/70 R16 tires, with front disc brakes and rear drum brakes as standard.